rydnr/osoco-site/site/content/thoughts/designing-media-for-thought-with-moldable-development.md

 We think of this prototype as one of the first steps of a promising journey of creation of more Pharo libraries and tools aligned with Engelbart's and Papert's visions.

-While the most of mainstream libraries and frameworks are running out in a mad rush about implementation details like the *startup time*:
+While most of mainstream libraries and frameworks are running out in a mad rush about implementation details like the *startup time*:

 {{< tweet 1125531218659823616 >}}